2010 Utah State Aggies football team

 The 2010 Utah State Aggies football team represented Utah State University in the 2010 NCAA Division I FBS college football season.
-The Aggies were led by second-year head coach Gary Andersen and played their home games at Romney Stadium.
+The Aggies were led by second-year head coach Gary Andersen and played their home games at the Romney Stadium.
 They finished the season with a record of 4–8 (2–6 WAC).
 The Aggies won the Beehive Boot for the first time since 1997.